tushar5526/tushar5526.github.io/content/til/how-to-show-git-log-only-for-one-file-type.md

 ## Bonus

 While I prefer the above way,
-in case you are only interested in grep-style result, you can also perform a ....
+in case you are only interested in grep-style results, you can also perform a ....

 ```